adambard/learnxinyminutes-docs/ada.html.markdown

    --  any type which matches the base type.
    Angle : Degrees := 10;
    Value : Integer := 20;
-   --  New_Angle : Degrees := Value;   -- Incompatible types.
+   --  New_Angle : Degrees := Value;   -- Incompatible types won't compile.
    --  New_Value : Integer := Angle;

    Blue_Hue   :          Primaries := Blue;  --  A variable.
    Red_Hue    : constant Primaries := Red;   --  A constant.
    Yellow_Hue : constant Hues      := Yellow;
    Colour_1   : constant Hues      := Red_Hue;
-   --  Colour_2   : constant Primaries := Yellow_Hue;   --  Comment to compile.
+   --  Colour_2   : constant Primaries := Yellow_Hue; --  uncomment to compile.

    --  You can force conversions, but the you are warned by the name of the --  package that you are doing something unsafe.